Can I take classes as Pass(P)/No Pass (NP) and still get my VA benefits?

 Our office automatically submits Form 1999 directly to the VA once we have certified your enrollment.
-There is no need for you to follow up, just make sure to submit the Quarterly Course Enrollment form to us each quarter.
+There is no need for you to follow up, just make sure to submit the Request for Certification (RFC) form to us each term you would like to receive VA education benefits.

 Does my financial aid affect my GI Bill® benefits?

-I've made changes to my schedule but have already submitted my Quarterly Certification Enrollment Form, do I need to notify you?
+I've made changes to my schedule but have already submitted my Request for Certification (RFC) form, do I need to notify you?

-YES.
-You won't need to complete a new form, but you will need to send us an email at firstname.lastname@example.org letting us know which classes were added/dropped and the # of units so that we can update the VA with these changes.
+Yes!
+You won't need to complete a new form, but you will need to send us an email at email@example.com letting us know which classes were added/dropped and the number of units so that we can update the VA with these changes.

 The VA says my tuition hasn't been paid yet, why is that?

-When certifying benefits, our office does a process called "double-certification".
-Initially, we will certify you for $0 tution and fees so that the VA can process the benefits to distribute monthly BAH and book stipends.
-Once lab or techonology fees have been included in your tution, we will do a 2nd certification to include this amount along with the tution and fees.
+When certifying benefits, our office performs a process called "double certification".
+Initially, we will certify you for $0 tution and fees so that the VA can distribute your MHA and book stipends.
+Once lab or techonology fees have been included in your tution, we will perform a second certification to include this amount along with the tution and fees.

-The quarter just started, why hasn't my BAH/MHA come yet?
+The quarter/semester just started, why hasn't my Monthly Housing Allowance (MHA) come yet?

-Why is my BAH/MHA payment less than expected?
+Why is my MHA payment less than expected?

-The monthly payment is prorated based on the number of days the student is under instruction.
-For example, in the month of September, if instruction is from September 28-30, the payment is prorated for payment of only those 3 days, which will be less than the full BAH/MHA payment.
+The MHA payment is prorated based on the number of days the student is under instruction.
+For example, in the month of September, if instruction is from September 28-30, the payment is prorated for payment of only those 3 days, which will be less than the full MHA payment.

 The VACA Act is known as the Veterans Access, Choice and Accountability Act of 2014, or also known as the Choice Act.
 Section 702 of the Veterans Access, Choice and Accountability Act of 2014 (“Choice Act”), requires VA to disapprove programs of education for payment of benefits under the Post-9/11 GI Bill and Montgomery GI Bill-Active Duty at public Institutions of Higher Learning (IHLs) if the school charges qualifying Veterans and dependents tuition and fees in excess of the rate for resident students for terms beginning after July 1, 2015.
 Under the VACA act, the out-of-state portion of the tuition is waived.
 For more information, please visit http://benefits.va.gov/gibill/post911_residentraterequirements.asp.